 Patrick is an internationally recognized expert and consultant on humanitarian technology and innovation.
-Author (2015): Digital Humanitarians.
-Previously: UN, World Bank, Harvard Humanitarian Initiative, Ushahidi, QCRI.
+Book: Digital Humanitarians.
+Previously: UN, World Bank, Harvard Humanitarian Initiative, Ushahidi.
 PhD from Fletcher School, Pre-Doctoral Fellow at Stanford and MA at Columbia.
 Born & raised in Africa.

 Sign up here for my Newsletter

 Follow on Twitter: @patrickmeier

 - Using Sound and Artificial Intelligence to Detect Human Rights Violations

 - Using Swimming Robots to Warn Villages of Himalayan Tsunamis

 - Could These Swimming Robots Help Local Communities?

 - This is What Happens When You Send Flying Robots to Nepal

 - How Can Digital Humanitarians Best Organize for Disaster Response?